baldwindunn919/notes/README.md

 Planning ahead is essential to avoid last-minute panic and stress.
 Break down your projects into smaller, manageable tasks and set realistic deadlines for each.
 Using task management tools, such as Trello or Asana, can help keep you organized and on track.
 Remember to allocate enough time for breaks and downtime, as this can lead to increased productivity and creativity.
  - 来自NLP技术团队

+# 2024-01-13
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Before starting a new project or undertaking a task, take the time to plan out your approach.
+Think about the code structure, the functionality you need need to implement, any potential challenges, etc. Planning ahead will save you time and frustration later on.
+ - 来自NLP的机器翻译